Trusted WordPress tutorials, when you need them most.

 Now, simply paste the full external URL (including the https://) into the ‘Links To’ field.
 For example, if you were linking to the WPForms website, then you would enter ‘https://wpforms.com.’

 There’s also a checkbox for ‘Open in new tab’ if you want visitors to the external site to keep your page open in the original tab when they click the title.
-Tick that box if needed.
+You can tick that box if needed.

-Finally, click ‘Update’ or ‘Publish’ to save your changes.
+Finally, go ahead and click ‘Update’ or ‘Publish’ to save your changes.

-If you go to your WordPress blog page, homepage, archive page, or anywhere else that your post or page title is displayed as an excerpt, you can try hovering over the title.
+If you go to your WordPress blog page, homepage, archive page, or anywhere else where your post or page title is displayed as an excerpt, you can try hovering over the title.

 You will see that it now links to the external URL you specified.